-What to do in case of a heat stroke:
+What to do in Case of Heat Strokes

-The first step is to relocate your dog from the heat!
-It is advised to be in moved to an area with lower temperature and air conditioning.
-It is helpful to pour fresh water, at room temperature, on your dog.
+Dog first against heatstroke starts with relocating your dog from the heat!
+It is advised to move it to an area with lower temperature and air conditioning.
+It is helpful to pour fresh water, at room temperature on your dog.
 Freezing water is not an option.

 Try offering your dog fresh drinking water, but if it isn’t capable of drinking on its own, don’t force it.
 Again offering your dog freezing water is not an option.

 Avoid using wet towels to cover your dog, this will lead to trapping the heat.
 Instead, you can place wet towels under your dog, this will help to cool it down.

 It is necessary to take your dog to the vet.
 Supposedly you’re not a professional, your dog should be examined by a certified veterinarian and if there are indications for dehydration it should be treated with some IV fluids.

 We hope you gained useful information from this article.
 Keep your pets safe!
 Get some insights on what to do with your pet when planning a vacation!
 Read here